arangodb/docs/3.6/programs-arangod-cluster.md

 When changing the value of this setting and restarting servers, no changes will be applied to existing collections that would violate the new setting.

-The option only affects coordinators.
-It does not have any affect on single servers, agents or database servers.
+The option only affects Coordinators.
+It does not have any affect on single servers, Agents or DB-Servers.

 **Force OneShard**

-**Force one shard**
+<small>Introduced in: v3.6.0</small>

 `--cluster.force-one-shard <bool>`